davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- Nick will intern with **Argonne National Labs** this summer.
+Congrats, Nick!
+- Purvish will intern with **Argonne National Labs** this summer.
+Congrats, Purvish!
+- Paschal will intern with **Google** this summer.
+Congrats, Paschal!
 - Article on software signing accepted to IEEE S&P Magazine.
 Congrats to Taylor, Ethan, and Kelechi!
 - Socket funds research on typosquat detection in software package ecosystems.
 - Serving on the **EuroSec 2025 PC**.